wooni-github/YOLOv5-ONNX-Inference-UnityBarracuda/README.md

 ## Review

-Ideally, if there is sufficient memory available (such as on a PC), the inference should be performed in the following order:
+Ideally, if there is sufficient memory available (such as on a PC), the inference should be performed in the following order

 1. Capture high-resolution camera image (e.g., 1920 x 1080)

-2 .Resize the captured image to the network size (416 x 416)
+2. Resize the captured image to the network size (416 x 416)

-3 .Perform `yolov5` inference using the `.onnx` file on the image from (2) and obtain bounding boxes
+3. Perform `yolov5` inference using the `.onnx` file on the image from (2) and obtain bounding boxes

-4 .Draw the inferred bounding boxes on the original image (1920 x 1080)
+4. Draw the inferred bounding boxes on the original image (1920 x 1080)

-However, this repository was intended for use on smartphones, and it was impossible to perform this process on my smartphone due to memory constraints.
+However, this repository was intended for use on smartphones, and it was impossible to perform this process on my smartphone due to memory issues.

 Therefore, I captured a smaller image (640 x 480), assigned the center-cropped (416 x 416) image as the network input, and directly drew the inference results on the image.